gvwilson/sdxjs/file-interpolator/index.md

 This works,
-but as we said in the introduction we decided not to use it because it didn't work *with other tools*.
+but as we said in the introduction we decided not to use it because it didn't play well with other tools.
 No piece of software exists in isolation;
-when we are evaluating a design, we always have to ask how it fits into everything else we have.
+when we evaluate a design,

-::: callout
+we always have to ask how it fits into everything else we have.

-### What we did instead
+## What did we do instead?

-Rather than interpolating file fragments, we extract or erase parts of complete (valid) JavaScript files based on specially-formatted comments, like the "fragment" comment pair shown below.
+Rather than interpolating file fragments, we extract or erase parts of regular JavaScript files based on specially-formatted comments like the `<fragment>…</fragment>` pair shown below.

 ```js
 class Example {